TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.21.md

 ---

-Therefore Jehovah heard, and was wroth; And a fire was kindled against Jacob, And anger also went up against Israel;
+Therefore Yahweh heard, and was angry.
+A fire was kindled against Jacob, anger also went up against Israel,